robert17/iotf-rtd/docs/reference/concepts.rst

 assigns a name for each event it sends.

-When an event is received by the IOT Foundation the credentials of the connection on which the event was receieved are used to determine which device the event was sent from.
+When an event is received by the IOT Foundation the credentials of the connection on which the event was received are used to determine from which device the event was sent.
 With this architecture it is impossible for a device to impersonate another device.

-**Devices** are unable to receive events, regardless of whether they are it's own events or those of another device.
+**Devices** are unable to receive events, regardless of whether they are its own events or those of another device.

 **Applications** are able to process events from devices in real time.
-When an application receieves an event it has visibility of the source of the event and the data contained in that event.
-Applications can be configured to subscribe to all events from all devices, a subset of events, a subset of devices or a combination of the two.
+When an application receives an event it has visibility of the source of the event and the data contained in that event.
+Applications can be configured to subscribe to all events from all devices, a subset of events, a subset of devices or a combination of these events.

 Commands